GravityKit/edd-discount-cloner/README.md

   - Product requirements and exclusions
   - Category requirements and exclusions
   - Usage restrictions
+  - Notes and internal comments
+  - Any additional settings from extensions that modify the discount object, like AffiliateWP and WP Fusion

 After cloning, you'll be shown a success message with a direct link to edit the newly created discount code.